 It used to be that students could work their way through college and still have time to study and fit in a little extracurricular fun.
-However, with …
+However, with college tuition at an all-time high, it almost seems like a luxury even …

 It’s fall and many young people are looking at those college applications and thinking “is college still a good idea?”
 It’s a relevant question considering the high cost of tuition and the student debt problem in America.
 It’s also an issue that spurred debate this past spring.
 Before you decide whether you should take the plunge, take these factors into consideration.